Posts Tagged ‘Actor’

 Try this:

 Write down what you remember.
-I’m willing to bet that your actions resemble those in one or more of The 8 Roles of Theatrical Intelligence, listed below:
+I’m willing to bet that your actions resemble one or more of The 8 Roles of Theatrical Intelligence, listed below:

 1. The WRITER: You had an idea and wrote it down.
 You understood the concept: tell the audience, tell them again, and tell them that you told them; with humor, drama and clarity.